-In accordance with the Merger Agreement, the Company issued a secured PIK toggle seller note in an initial aggregate principle amount of \$111.8 million, subject to customary purchase price adjustments, with a final maturity date of January 31, 2026 (the "Deferred Cash Consideration Note").
+In accordance with the Merger Agreement, the Company issued a secured PIK toggle seller note in an initial aggregate principle amount of \$111.8 million, subject to purchase price adjustments as defined in the Merger Agreement, with a final maturity date of January 31, 2026 (the "Deferred Cash Consideration Note").
 The Deferred Cash Consideration Note was part of the consideration transferred and valued at fair value at the acquisition date.
 The Deferred Cash Consideration Note bears interest at a rate of 5.00% per annum if paid in cash, or 7.00% per annum if paid in kind.
 Interest on the Deferred Cash Consideration Note is payable quarterly in arrears beginning March 29, 2024 through maturity.